top of page

 “Unless these patterns change, we extrapolate that states’ federal formula-funded investments made over the course of the IIJA could cumulatively increase emissions by nearly 190 million metric tonnes of emissions over baseline levels through 2040 from added driving.
 This is the emission equivalent of 500 natural gas-fired power plants or nearly 50 coal-fired power plants running for a year.” - Transportation for America

-Ohio’s spending of IIJA funds doesn’t show a positive trend in our state’s carbon emissions, which can increase our state’s temperatures and increase the effects of climate change on Ohio, including severe weather events, droughts, and warmer temperatures according to the United Nations.
+Ohio’s spending of IIJA funds show that they led to an increase in the state’s carbon emissions, which can increase our state’s temperatures and increase the effects of climate change on Ohio, including severe weather events, droughts, and warmer temperatures according to the United Nations.

 Map of the United States with different colors from red to orange to green to represent carbon emissions.